MHickey2/Wannabe-Healthy/TESTING.md

 **The Admin can either publish or draft a blog/recipe, if drafted, the addition will not be visible on the site, until the status has been changed to published.**

-3. Create a new user, recipes, blogs and categories.
+3. Create a new user, recipes and blogs.

+**The Admin can create a new user, add a recipe or a blog to the site**

-4. Delete user, blogs, recipes, categories and comments.
+4. Delete user, blogs, recipes and comments.

+**The Admin can delete a User, a Blog or a Recipe and can remove comments from Blogs and Recipes.**

 5. Can approve user's comments.

+**The Admin can approve a User's comments and when this occurs the comment will appear in the comment section of the blog/recipe on the site.**